 Medicare supplemental insurance FAQs

 It depends.
 Most seniors do supplement Medicare in some way.
 Those that don’t have access to group health coverage will often invest in a Medigap policy to supplement Original Medicare or Medicare Advantage plan in lieu of Original Medicare.
 The right choice between these two really hinges on what you need.
 Medicare Advantage has lower premiums, which can keep costs down for healthy seniors.
 Medigap has higher premiums than Medicare Advantage plans.
 But those higher premiums may be worth it when:

 - You have health issues that require frequent doctor visits.

 - You travel frequently out of your home state or out of the country.

 - You prefer to choose your own doctors and specialists, rather than seeing only the healthcare providers that are in your plan’s network.

 Do I need supplemental insurance if I have Medicare?

-If you have access to another form of health coverage, such as retiree or spousal benefits, you may not need to buy supplemental health insurance.
+If you have access to another form of health coverage, such as retiree or spousal benefits, you may not need to buy supplemental health insurance because most of your health costs will likely be covered between Medicare and Medicaid.
+However, the level of Medicaid coverage you receive may impact what’s covered, so supplemental insurance may still be worth looking into if you don’t have full coverage.
 If you see the doctor often, you can keep your cash expenses low with a Medigap policy.
 If you are generally healthy, but would like the peace of mind of prescription drug coverage, vision care, and dental care, a Medicare Advantage plan is worth a look.

 How is Medigap different from Medicare Advantage?